wagtail/wagtail/docs/reference/hooks.rst

 ``register_admin_menu_item``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Add an item to the Wagtail admin menu.
-The callable passed to this hook must return an instance of ``wagtail.wagtailadmin.menu.MenuItem``.
+The callable passed to this hook must return an instance of ``wagtail.admin.menu.MenuItem``.
 New items can be constructed from the ``MenuItem`` class by passing in a ``label`` which will be the text in the menu item, and the URL of the admin page you want the menu item to link to (usually by calling ``reverse()`` on the admin view you've set up).
 Additionally, the following keyword arguments are accepted:

   :name: an internal name used to identify the menu item; defaults to the slugified form of the label.
   :classnames: additional classnames applied to the link, used to give it an icon